Washington's Headquarters State Historic Site: Newburgh Letter

-In March 1782, Washington received the infamous Newburgh letter from Lewis Nicola, which criticized the Congress of the Confederation as inherently weak as he believed all republican governments would be; he particularly highlighted the government's inability to secure funds and supplies for Nicola's Invalid Corps, as well as the larger army in general, as proof of this.
-Nicola then suggested that Washington should become the king of the United States; he admitted that terms like "tyranny" and "monarchy" were too contentious, and suggested Washington should take an alternate title, but in time the new title would be recognized as synonymous with "king".
-Washington strongly rejected Nicola's suggestion, as he was acutely aware of people's fears of an "American Cromwell," and had no desire to be a monarch.
+In March 1782, Washington received the infamous Newburgh letter from Lewis Nicola.
+Nicola, serving as the head of the Invalid Corps, alerted Washington to the discontent amongst his enlisted men, and their discussions about possibly refusing to disband in the event of a general peace.
+Nicola then elaborated on his political sentiments; criticized the Congress of the Confederation, declaring the body to be inherently weak as he believed all republican governments would be; he particularly highlighted the government's inability to secure funds and supplies for his troops, as well as the larger army in general, as proof of this.
+Nicola then proposed a "scheme" in which veterans of the war would move to new lands in the West, and there a new government could be formed for the United States.
+This government, Nicola declared, should be a monarchy, as he believed such a government would be strong and beneficial for the country: "Some people have so connected the ideas of tyranny & monarchy as to find it very difficult to separate them, it may therefore be requisite to give the head of such a constitution as I propose, some title apparently more moderate, but if all other things were once adjusted I believe strong arguments might be produced for admitting the title of king...".
+While Nicola never explicitly suggested that Washington should become the king of the United States, it was heavily implied; Nicola took special care to point out that "the same abilities which have lead us, through difficulties apparently unsurmountable by human power, to victory & glory... would be most likely to conduct & direct us in the smoother paths of peace."

+In his response, Washington strongly rejected Nicola's suggestion, as he was acutely aware of people's fears of an "American Cromwell," and had no desire to be a monarch.
 In his reply, Washington said that "No incident in the course of the war in me triggers painful feelings as your message, that such ideas are circulating in the army, as you expressed it."
+Washington ordered Nicola to " banish these thoughts from your Mind, & never communicate, as from yourself, or any one else, a sentiment of the like nature."
+Nicola was distraught at Washington's rebuff, and would write three letters of apology to Washington over the next six days.
+There is no evidence that Washington ever responded to these letters of apology.

-In honor of that rejection, Kings Highway, the north–south street on which the Newburgh headquarters is located, was renamed Liberty Street.
+In honor of that rejection, Kings Highway, the north–south street on which the Newburgh headquarters is located was later renamed Liberty Street.